-Actuarial Assumptions - Continued.
-For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality tables was used with fully generational projection scale MP-2017 (base year 2015).
-IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for nondisabled lives.
+For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.
+The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.